cnobile2012/django-pam/docs/source/configuration.rst

   {% endblock %}
   {% block content %}{% include "django_pam/accounts/_logout.html" %}{% endblock %}

-There is no form for logout so the CSS from Django PAM and the overriding CSS need to be included the normal way.
+There is no form for logout so the CSS from Django PAM and your overriding CSS need to be included the normal way.

 Then use something like the HTML below in your HTML template::